m--isometric composition operators on directed graphs with one circuit: --isometric completion problem

 \section{$m$--isometric completion problem}

 In this section we discuss some results related to $m$--isometric completion problem.
 The counterparts of it for unilateral weighted shifts appeared in e.g. \cite{A-L-2016,J-J-K-S-2011}.
-In \cite[Section 5, Section 4]{J-J-K-S-2011} authors studied $2$--isometric and completely hyperexpansive completion problem for unilateral weighted shifts.
-Abdullah and Le proved that for each sequence $\{a_n\}_{n=1}^m$ there exists an $(m+2)$--isometric unilateral weighted shift with weight sequence starting with $\{a_n\}_{n=1}^m$ (see \cite[Proposition~2.7]{A-L-2016}).
-In this section we focus also on $m$--isometric completion problem for composition operators on a directed graph with one circuit.
+In \cite[Sections 4 and 5]{J-J-K-S-2011} authors studied completely hyperexpansive and 2--isometric completion problems for unilateral weighted shifts.
+Abdullah and Le proved that for each sequence $\{a_n\}_{n=1}^m\subset\C\setminus\{0\}$ there exists an $(m+2)$--isometric unilateral weighted shift with weight sequence starting with $\{a_n\}_{n=1}^m$ (see \cite[Proposition~2.7]{A-L-2016}).
+In this section we focus also on the $m$--isometric completion problem for composition operators on directed graphs with one circuit.